Vietnam Hike, Bike & Kayak

 Day 9 Halong Bay/Hanoi (1B)

 On day 8, we drive out of Hanoi to Bai Chay harbour, our entry point to Halong Bay.
 Thousands of islands rise dramatically from the waters of Halong Bay and, to further their beauty, intricate cave systems naturally exist throughout these limestone karst formations.
 Our sailing junk will take you to visit some of the islands and caves.
-You could enjoy a pre-dinner swim (depending on the season) and have an evening drink on the deck beneath the stars.
+You could enjoy an evening drink on the deck beneath the stars.
 Our accommodation tonight is a truly special experience – sleeping on a boat surrounded by high limestone karsts.
 All cabins are double or twin share with air-conditioning and en suite bathroom.
 Approx travel time: Private bus Hanoi to Halong Bay: 4 hours

 Day 10 Hanoi (1B)